Close

 Throughout his career, Crowley exerted a fatal attraction on Oxbridge undergraduates.
 Communism and Fascism were not the only landmarks on the horizon.
 There was the tower Magick and the mage himself, Mr Crowley, sitting wreathed in smoke at the top.
 Much, in fact, like Great Raven, the caricature Dylan Thomas and John Davenport drew of him in their satire on contemporaries, the Death of the King’s Canary.
 The most prominent of Crowley’s varsity fans was Tom Driberg, the first William Hickey, the Daily Express’s gossip columnist, subsequently a maverick Labour M.P. and member of the National Executive.
 Driberg wrote an oath of loyalty to the Beast on parchment.
 Crowley took to describing him as his ‘magical son’.
 Driberg was also an MI5 spy.
 He infiltrated the Communist Party of Great Britain only to have his cover blown by his colleague Anthony Blunt.
 MI5 realised they housed a traitor but their report, ‘The Cominterm is not dead’, was binned with famous consequences.

-Ian Fleming worked for B5b and would later model “M” on Maxwell Knight and Le Chiffre in the first James Bond story, Casino Royale, on Crowley.
+Ian Fleming, a lieutenant commander in Naval Intelligence, worked with B5b and would later model “M” on Maxwell Knight and Le Chiffre in the first James Bond story, Casino Royale, on Crowley.
 The Service was already feeding Rudolf Hess doctored horoscopes.
 Fleming suggested the Beast be smuggled into Germany and entrap the Deputy Führer with further esoteric bait.
 When Hess was captured, he proposed sending the Beast to Wormwood Scrubs in order to wean out information via a magical dialogue.

 Sometimes Crowley’s activities verged on the bizarre.
 Another colleague, Lord Tredegar, worked for MI8, which monitored the flights of enemy carrier pigeons.
 Tredegar and his associates were keen falconers and their birds hunted pigeons suspected of spying.
 They launched a pigeon deception plan over the English Channel.
 The released birds were to invade Nazi pigeon lofts and bewilder the Abwehr.
 On the first drop, most of the birds were sucked into the plane’s slipstream and ‘defeathered’.
 On the second, the birds were put in paper bags and for a few days allied pigeons overran the Germans.
 Being ‘homers’, however, the pigeons decided to return.
 The plan frustrated, Tredegar complained to Lady Baden Powell and was promptly clamped up in the Tower.
 On his release, he hired Crowley to concoct a spell.
 Tredegar’s arresting officer fell painfully ill and almost died.

 The Tredegar story is more one of magic than espionage, but it shows how the two mingle.
 In the Crowley Archive, which Gerald Yorke bequeathed to the Warburg Institute, there is a cordial invitation from Tredegar to his countryseat in South Wales, sent in 1944.
 There are letters from Tom Driberg referring cryptically to mysterious rendezvous and unnamed contacts.
 Crowley’s relationship with the Service spanned more than thirty years.
-Have we all the details or is more waiting to be revealed?
+Is there more waiting to be revealed?

 Aleister Crowley, British Intelligence and the Occult